Jolo Group of Volcanoes

 The Jolo Group of Volcanoes, more commonly referred to as the Jolo Group, are an active group of volcanoes on the island of Jolo in Southern Philippines.
 The Global Volcanism Program lists Jolo as one of the active volcanoes in the Philippines.
 The Philippine Institute of Volcanology and Seismology (PHIVOLCS) collectively lists the group under Bud Dajo, one of the cinder cones on the island.

 Location

 Jolo is a volcanic island located 150 km southwest of the southern tip of the Zamboanga Peninsula of Mindanao Island.
-The island is part of the Sulu Archipelago, in the province of Sulu, located within the Autonomous Region in Muslim Mindanao, one of the Regions of the Philippines.
+The island is part of the Sulu Archipelago, in the province of Sulu, located within the Zamboanga Peninsula, one of the Regions of the Philippines.

 Physical features

 The figure-eight shaped island is about 60 km at its longest, about 15 km at its widest and about 5 km at the narrowest section.
 The volcanic island is dotted with cinder cones, tuff cones, pyroclastic cones, maars and crater lakes.

 The highest point in the island is Mount Tumatangas with an elevation of 811 m asl.
 Bud Dajo has an elevation of 620 m asl.

 Guimba, Matanding, and Sungal are some other volcanic cones near Bud Dajo.
 Four crater lakes are located on the island: Lake Seit, Lake Panamao, Lake Timpuak and Sani Crater Lake.
 Solfataric activity is found at Seit Lake.